Preparing for Course Registration

 - Courses: Use this feature to search UB courses.

-- Policies & Procedures: This leads you to information on University Degree Requirements (including the UB Curriculum), Finish in Four information, among many topics.
+- Policies & Procedures: This leads you to information on University Degree Requirements (including the UB Curriculum), among many topics.

 The UB Curriculum is a unique program of general education for all undergraduate students at UB.
 Serving as the core academic experience, it celebrates the joy of intellectual discovery and prepares students for life, career and citizenship in a diverse and dynamic world.

 Your academic advisor will recommend courses for your first semester at UB.
 This recommendation is based on your major and any coursework you have transferred to the university.
 After speaking with your academic advisor you will register yourself for classes using the HUB Student Center via MyUB.

-MyUB is UB’s online portal for students that contains links to the many UB tools, resources, and services, such as UBmail, the UBlearns course management system, and the HUB Student Center.
+MyUB is UB’s online portal for students that contains links to many UB tools, resources, and services, such as UBmail, the UBlearns course management system, and the HUB Student Center.
 You will need your UBIT Name & Password to access MyUB.

 The HUB Student Center is accessed from a tab on MyUB.
-The HUB Student Center is an online one-stop shop for students; from the center students can register for classes, check their grades, request transcripts, manage their finances/financial aid, maintain their personal information, and much more.
+The HUB Student Center is an online one-stop shop for students.
+It provides access for students to register for classes, check their grades, request transcripts, manage their finances/financial aid, maintain their personal information, and much more.

 Before Registering for Classes Review the Following Information:

-To graduate on time and qualify for financial aid and some scholarships, students need to complete at least 15 credits a semester (or 30 credits a year).
-If you have any questions about registration contact your academic advisor.
+To graduate on time and maintain eligibility for financial aid, students need to complete at least 30 credits a year (15 credits a semester).
+If you have any questions about registration, contact your academic advisor.

 Once You are Registered for Classes: